yguitton/training-material/topics/single-cell/tutorials/scatac-batch-correction-snapatac2/tutorial.md

 >    > * Many toolsets producing outputs in *AnnData* formats in Galaxy, provide the general information by default:
 >    >    * Click on the name of the dataset in the history to expand it.
 The general Anndata information will be given in the expanded box.
 >    >    * Alternatively, expand the dataset and click on {% icon details %}*Dataset Details*.
 Scroll to Job Information and inspect the Tool Standard Output.
->    > * If a tool does not provide the general AnnData information, or a more specific query is required, the tool {% tool [Inspect AnnData](toolshed.g2.bx.psu.edu/repos/iuc/anndata_inspect/anndata_inspect/0.10.3+galaxy0) %} can also be selected.
+>    > * If a tool does not provide general AnnData information or a more specific query is needed, you can use {% tool [Inspect AnnData](toolshed.g2.bx.psu.edu/repos/iuc/anndata_inspect/anndata_inspect/0.10.3+galaxy0) %}.
 >    {: .tip}
 >
 >    ```